pyca/cryptography/docs/topic-guides/asymmetric-intro.rst

 Encrypt
 -------

+:doc:`As stated earlier </topic-guides/asymmetric-intro>`, asymmetric
-As stated earlier, asymmetric encryption has the interesting property that you can encrypt a message without knowing any secrets, encryption requires only the public key.
+encryption has the interesting property that you can encrypt a message without knowing any secrets, encryption requires only the public key.
 Once a message is encrypted though, only someone with the private key is able to decrypt it, even the person who just encrypted the message isn't able to!

 This property means that you can distribute a public key, and then anyone is able to send you an encrypted message.
 Like signatures, RSA encryption requires